SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 SF to/from Muir Woods: There are three ways to get to Muir Woods from San Francisco.
 You can drive (parking reservations are now required), take a shuttle from Sausalito, or go on a guided tour.
 Muir Woods is about 45 minutes north of San Francisco by car.

 SF to/from Oakland: The best way to get over to Oakland from San Francisco is BART.
 There are several stops downtown.
-You can also get to the Oakland Coliseum for an A's baseball game or the Oakland International Airport.
+You can also get to the Oakland Coliseum or to the Oakland International Airport on BART.

 SF to/from San Jose: You can either take Caltrain or drive to San Jose.
 Both the train and driving will take about an hour and a half.

-SF to/from Berkeley: BART is also your best option to get to and from Berkeley.
+SF to/from Berkeley: BART is your best option to get to and from Berkeley.
 There are three stops with access to Berkeley.
-Ashby will get you to the southern side of town, downtown will put you right in the heart, and North Berkeley will get you to the northern end.
+Ashby will get you to the southern side of town, Downtown Berkeley will put you right in the heart near the UC Berkeley campus, and North Berkeley will get you to the northern end.
 You can also drive to Berkeley, but parking can be challenging here.

 SF to/from Marin: Marin is just to the north of San Francisco across the Golden Gate Bridge.
 You can access a fair amount of Marin by ferry or bus.
 You can also drive if you are heading to a location that is not near a public transit stop.